Stress is the most underestimated and misunderstood component of learning.

 We are fully engaged and not bored with such a focused activity.
 We are challenged, but not tense, worried or overwhelmed.
 In this state, we become completely absorbed in the activity and lose track of time and other distractions.
 The experience is often described as enjoyable, rewarding and energizing.

 When the level of challenge exceeds our ability, discomfort and stress can result.
-Conversely, if the person’s ability exceeds the level of challenge, boredom and numbness can occur.
+Conversely, when the person's ability exceeds the level of challenge, boredom and numbness can occur.

 Boredom arises from the feeling that this moment is not enough.